-The Celebration Arts ministry at Bayside really has one main goal– connect people with the Lord Jesus.
+Bayside's Celebration Arts ministry really has one main goal-- connect people with the Lord Jesus.

 It's powerful when the whole room is united and singing to the Lord together.
 When the whole place is passionate and moved to worship.
 I have seen some churches where worship is pretty ho-hum.
 Spectator worship.
 People staring at screens or the band.
 Polished songs but little connection.
 Have you seen this?
 It's a bummer and the Lord is worthy of more and I believe people hunger for more.
 So around here we fuss with creating the kind of environment where worship is engaging and alive!
 How do we go about doing that here?
 3 main ways...